 A static IP address will also make your network more reliable and secure.
 You may need a static IP address for your business if you need to host your own server.
 You may also need a static IP address if you have remote employees who need to access the company network or if you need to set up a virtual private network (VPN).

 Enhanced customer service may be another reason to choose business-class internet over residential plans.
 Internet service outages can cause businesses to lose time and money.
-For this reason, most service providers have service-level agreements (SLAs) for business customers—contracts that guarantee a predetermined level of performance for their services, as well as compensation when the services do not meet those performance levels.
-Business customers also enjoy priority access to customer service and 24/7 technical support to further avoid lost business opportunities.
+For this reason, some service providers have service-level agreements (SLAs) for business customers—contracts that guarantee a predetermined level of performance for their services, as well as compensation when the services do not meet those performance levels.
+Business customers also enjoy priority access to customer service and technical support to further avoid lost business opportunities.